Getting 4-H Chickens Ready for the Fair

 Tips For 4-H’ers

 Chickens, ducks, and turkeys are easy keepers.
-They are self-reliant from the day they hatch — ready to eat and drink on their own — unlike baby birds in the wild who rely on their mom and dad to feed them.
+From the day they hatch they are ready to eat and drink on their own, unlike baby birds in the wild who rely on their mom and dad to feed them.
 Chickens are also different from wild birds because they learn to fly and roost on their own.
-As you learn more about these amazing creatures and prepare to show at fair, keep these tips in mind.
+As you learn more about these amazing creatures and prepare to show at the fair, keep these tips in mind.

 Chickens are flock animals and follow their flock leader.
 For 4-H, the birds need to see you as reliable.
 In turn, you need to meet their basic needs like food and safety.
 Birds need someone they can trust who treats them gently and respectfully.
 In fact, when the flock trusts you, they will follow you around the yard just like you see baby ducks following their mom.
-It’s pretty fun when the birds play Follow the Leader!
+It’s fun when the birds play follow the leader!

 Above all, practice your showmanship!
-Your 4-H Leader and Jr. Leaders will be your best guides and will teach you the ropes for your county or region.
-It will consist of knowing your bird’s body parts and being able to show a judge where each body part is.
-If you have a unique bird, like a Silkie, the judge will be very impressed if you know their bones and skin are black.
+Your 4-H leader and junior leaders will be your best guides and will teach you the ropes for your county or region.
+It will consist of knowing your bird’s body parts and being able to show a judge the location of each body part.
+If you have a rare bird, like a Silkie, the judge will be very impressed if you know that the breed’s bones and skin are black.

-Before a 4-H show, you’ll be expected to dust your birds to ensure they come to fair parasite free.
-Refer to your 4-H Leader, Jr. Leaders, and the Fair Book to learn when that should happen.
+Before a 4-H show, you’ll be expected to dust your birds to ensure they come to fair parasite-free.
+Refer to your 4-H leader, junior leaders, and the Fair Book to learn when that should happen.
 Some areas are very specific.

 In the late afternoon, a couple hours before dusk, bathe your birds.
-This will give the birds time to try while it’s warm and will be closer to bedtime so the birds can relax from all of the excitement.
+This will give the birds the benefit of a warm temperature and will be closer to bedtime so the birds can relax from all the excitement.

-To bathe your birds, I recommend two tall bins that you can’t see through; one for washing and one for rinsing.
-This setup seems to work best so the birds aren’t tempted to fly or be nearly as scared.
-Try to find tear-free dog shampoo.
-You’ll wash them just like a dog, but be careful not to bend any feathers.
-And be sure you clean the barn before you bathe the birds so they stay clean overnight.
+To bathe your birds, try to use two tall bins: one for washing and one for rinsing.
+Try to use bins that are opaque; bins the birds can’t see through.
+This setup works best for calming birds.
+Use tear-free dog shampoo if available.
+You will wash them just like a dog but be careful not to bend any feathers.
+A clean barn or coop will help ensure the birds stay clean overnight.

-You’ll arrive at the fair for vet checks.
-The vet will check your birds to be sure they are healthy enough for fair.
+When you arrive at the fair, a vet will check your birds to be sure they are healthy enough to be shown.
 Don’t be offended if the vet doesn’t think your bird is healthy for fair.
 Vets really do care about your birds as much as you do!

-Once you get the birds in their cage at fair, fed and watered, then let the birds rest.
+Once you get the birds in their cage at the fair, then fed and watered, let them rest.
 There will be time for spot-cleaning in the morning after the birds have settled in.

 About 30 minutes before the show, use a baby wipe on their feathers and body parts as needed.
 Apply petroleum jelly one more time to make your bird look their pop-star best.

-Until you are allowed to take your birds home from fair, be sure to feed and water them twice a day.
-Have frozen water bottles the birds can snuggle up to in cages if it’s really hot.
-And be sure to keep the cages clean according to the rules where you live, usually once a day.
+Until you can take your birds home from fair, be sure to feed and water them twice a day.
+If it’s hot, have frozen water bottles the birds can snuggle up to in cages.
+And keep the cages clean according to the rules, usually once a day.

-Enjoy your time at the Fair.
-There really is no winners or losers.
-With nature and animals, you really can never predict if they will molt their feathers or how they will take being at Fair.
-It’s all about learning and have fun with your family and friends.
+Enjoy your time at the fair.
+There really are no winners or losers.
+With nature and animals, you can never predict when they molt their feathers or how they will react to fair surroundings.
+It’s all about learning and having fun with your family and friends.

-I’m not one to give parenting advice; only 4-H advice.
-Having a solid understanding of your child’s 4-H experience and the goals of the program can guide your participation.
-At the heart of their project, whether it’s a poultry project or something entirely different, is the 4-H Pledge:
+A solid understanding of your child’s 4-H experience and the goals of the program can guide your participation.
+At the heart of the project, whether it's a poultry project or something entirely different, is the 4-H pledge:

 I pledge my head to clearer thinking